 Biography

-Mr. Carson is frequently asked to speak at continuing legal education seminars and other engagements and is active in nonprofit and professional organizations.
-Mr. Carson currently serves on the Board of Directors of the Philadelphia Trial Lawyers Association (PTLA) and as a Co-Chair of the PTLA Class Action/Mass Tort Committee.
-Mr. Carson is also a member of the American Association for Justice, the American Bar Foundation, Litigation Counsel of America, the National Trial Lawyers – Top 100, and the Pennsylvania Association for Justice.
+Shanon is frequently invited to speak at continuing legal education seminars and other professional conferences, and is active in numerous organizations.
+Mr. Carson served on the Board of Directors of the Philadelphia Trial Lawyers Association and as a Co-Chair of its Class Action/Mass Tort Committee, and is a member of the American Association for Justice, the American Bar Foundation, Litigation Counsel of America, the National Trial Lawyers – Top 100, and the Pennsylvania Association for Justice.

-While attending the Dickinson School of Law of the Pennsylvania State University, Mr. Carson was senior editor of the Dickinson Law Review and clerked for a U.S. District Court Judge.
-Mr. Carson currently serves on the Board of Trustees of the Dickinson School of Law of the Pennsylvania State University.
+Shanon attended the Dickinson School of Law of the Pennsylvania State University, where he was a senior editor of the Dickinson Law Review and clerked for the U.S. District Court for the Middle District of Pennsylvania.
+Mr. Carson also served for many years on the Board of Trustees of the Dickinson School of Law of the Pennsylvania State University.

 Professional Leadership